egeny/fabuloos-website/documentation/api/pause.md

 Well… Pause the playback.

 {% alert %}
 This method does nothing if there is no renderer.
 (Although, if there is no renderer there is no playback.
-Well, you'd get it.)
+Well, you’d get it.)
 {% endalert %}